Nlea/fiberplane-argocd-integration/README.md

 ```
 ✏️ You can find the full template in this repo.

-### Updating your Template in fiberplane studio
+### Updating your template in fiberplane studio

 * First you can use the CLI to validate your template: ``` fp templates validate argocd.jsonnet ```
 * Update your template with the CLI ``` fp templates update --template-path ```

 ## Add Github repo to argocd and subscripe to webhook
 Finally let's tell argo which repo to poll and subscribe the app to a trigger and the webhook.
-Open your terminal
+Open your terminal:

 ```
 kubectl apply -n argocd -f - << EOF